ROCm/rocm-install-on-windows/docs/reference/system-requirements.rst

 ===============================================

-ROCm components are described in :doc:`What is ROCm? <rocm:what-is-rocm>` Support on Windows is provided with two levels on enablement.
+ROCm components are described in :doc:`What is ROCm? <rocm:what-is-rocm>` Support on Windows is provided with two levels of enablement.

 * **Runtime**: Runtime enables the use of the HIP and OpenCL runtimes only.
 * **HIP SDK**: Runtime plus additional HIP components (as listed in